Prison sexuality: Prison rape

 Prison is a community sexologically characterized by overt masturbation and by homosexual couplings that may be consensual, coercive or assaultive (rape).
 Prison rape is defined differently from state to state but is understood to be non-consensual or unwanted sexual contact between individuals.
 Prison rape can be between inmates or inmates and staff of the prison.
 This is a form of sexuality because these individuals use their capacity for sexual feelings to intimidate or control their victims which causes sociological properties of the prison to change.

 According to research done in 1980, prisoners have two overarching reasons to rape a victim.
 One is to satisfy their overt sexual- and need-based desires that self-pleasure cannot.
 The second is to use the assault as a sort of intimidation factor to grant the rapist power in a place where these actions generally go unpunished.
-In prison, the term "booty bandit" is used to describe an inmate who would rape another (in the case of males).
+In prison, the term "booty bandit" is used to describe an inmate who would rape another (in the case of men).
 There seems to be no correlation shown that men who are abusive to their partners outside of prison are more likely to be rapists in prisons.
 Such men are not known to have a history of sexual assault before prison.

 According to the 2001 Human Rights Watch report "No Escape: Male Rape in U.S. Prisons", sexual slavery is frequently posed as a consensual sexual relationship inside prisons.
 Rape victims are often intimidated into feigning consent to sexual activity, to the point of becoming "slaves" and the figurative property of their rapists.

 Prospective slaveholders will sometimes use intimidating innuendo, as opposed to overt threats of violence, which the prospective slave unwillingly accepts, thereby disguising the coercive nature of the sexual activity from even the enslaver.
 Victims might not even see themselves as being coerced if the abuse is negotiated as repayment for a debt.
 The trauma of the sexual violations often affects men as it threatens their sense of masculinity, gender identity and sexual orientation.
 The HRW report contains an account in which an inmate is feeling this way.
 It concludes that in prison, consent is inherently illusory.

 In 2003, for the first time ever, the United States government moved to protect prisoners from sexual violence.
 With pressure from human rights groups, the U.S. House of Representatives and Senate unanimously passed the Prison Rape Elimination Act (PREA) to protect prisoners from sexual violence.